ihaveamac/ninfs/README.md

 Python 3.5.2+ and fusepy are required.

 ### Windows
 A GUI is available for use.
-If you download the exe from the [latest release](https://github.com/ihaveamac/fuse-3ds/releases) and run it, a window will appear allowing you.
+If you download the exe from the [latest release](https://github.com/ihaveamac/fuse-3ds/releases) and run it, a window will appear allowing you to choose mount options easily.

 Python does not have to be installed, but [WinFsp](http://www.secfs.net/winfsp/download/) is still required.